thepetk/oblit/README.md

-# dysi
+# oblit

-D.Y.S.I (Did you send it?) is an oblivious transfer protocol written in python.
+oblit (Oblivious Transfer) is an oblivious transfer protocol CLI tool written in python.
 The project has been developed in the context of the Privacy Protection course of Rovira i Virgili University.

 ## Background